rust-lang/rfcs/text/0000-format-args-implicit-identifiers.md

 # Summary
 [summary]: #summary

-Add implicit named arguments to `std::format_args!`, inferred from the format string.
+Add implicit named arguments to `std::format_args!`, inferred from the format string literal.

 This would result in downstream macros based on `format_args!` to accept implicit named arguments, for example: